27Apoorva/TheRoboticsBlogger/_posts/2023-06-15-VS-Code-ROS-Extensions.md

         margin-left: auto;
         margin-right: auto;
         width: 50vmax;"/>
 The very first <a href="https://marketplace.visualstudio.com/items?itemName=ms-iot.vscode-ros">Visual Studio Code extension for ROS was by Microsoft</a> which provides ROS developers with a long list of features and functionalities like information about the ROS status and active topics, creating a ROS environment with sourced terminal, running ROS executables and launch files, and much more.
-This extension is readily available in the VS Code extensions Marketplace and can be installed with a single click.
+This extension is readily available in the VS Code extensions marketplace and can be installed with a single click.
 </p>

 <p style="text-align: left;margin: 20px 3rem;">Some cool functionalities that you can enjoy after installing this extension are: